-- As mentioned, this is my 175th actual, bonafide post.
+- This is my 175th actual, bonafide post.
 I know many thousands of you have been fervently following my Fraudulent Posts series, so I thought I'd let you all know.
 Also, unless I actually start removing previously published posts, this marks the end of the reverse aging process; from here on out I can only go up.

 - The Board of Directors has informed me that I should be reaching post #200 by the end of July.
 Failure to meet this goal will result in docked pay, suspended health benefits, and cancellation of my Drones membership, so I better get at it.
 Expect lots of pointless fluff in the first half of the year.

 Like everyone else, I love the DCC RPG and usually trip over myself trying to find new ways to praise it.
 But I'd like to start the year out on a negative note so I'm going to gripe about DCC instead.
 Specifically, elves in DCC shall be the topic of my gripery today.

 Everyone knows that elves are the least interesting PC race to play in any fantasy adventure game as they are universally portrayed as repressed and sanctimonious dullards that are loaded with special abilities to make up for their utter lack of personal charm.
 However, there is one singular advantage that makes them the preferred race of all players: they can cast spells while wearing platemail.
 Wisely, DCC in their infinite wisdom, came up with a counter to this perk: elves find the touch of cold steel--more specifically, iron--unpleasant to the touch.
 But before you even start contemplating the horror of an elf forced to cast spells whilst bereft of metallic armor, DCC backpedals all the way to the lobby of the nearest 4-star, beachfront hotel:

 So, when they graduate adventurer school, elves all get a stack of Mithril vouchers purchased at a fraction of a penny to the dollar.
 Nice work, DCC; in a single swipe, the only meaningful disadvantage to having an elf is swept out to sea.